Skip to content

 info Display license information and status

-float list (squeue)
+float list (squeue, ls)

 Subcommands Usage Option Option Definition